When was the last time you watched the proceedings of the Parliament on the Lok Sabha or Rajya Sabha TV?

 When his initial attempt at a rousing speech against the Financial Bill containing a clause that makes political funding non-transparent backfires within his own party and fellow legislative members, Prabhu Srikar decides to lie low for the rest of his career.
 Raghav Marathe who scripts Srikar’s speeches, uses them as a vehicle to vent, using his Twitter alter-ego, @Arnavinator, about what happens behind the closed doors of the Parliament.

 However when the ruling party tries to pass the Social Media Regulation Authority Bill in Parliament that could hamper freedom of expression, Srikar and Raghav are joined by an inquisitive journalist, Nikita Gohil, working with the Daily Plug, a fagged lawyer specialized in Constitution Law Dushyant Sinha, and a soaring You-tube star Helen Anil Khan to resist the controversial bill through social media.
-They encounter death threats, deceit and realize dreadful truths about scams while battling this dubious bill.
+They encounter death threats, and deceit and realize dreadful truths about scams while battling this dubious bill.
 The resulting brouhaha forms the rest of this compelling tale.

 KARYAKARTAS: Political party workers who are swept away by the belief that a particular political leader will be their salvation.